Near-Optimal Sample Complexity Bounds for Constrained MDPs: Introduction

 Given a target error $\epsilon > 0$, the approximate CMDP objective is to return a policy that achieves a cumulative reward within an $\epsilon$ additive error of the optimal policy in the CMDP.
 Previous work can be classified into two categories based on how it tackles the constraint -- for the easier problem that we term \emph{relaxed feasibility}, the policy returned by an algorithm is allowed to violate the constraint by at most $\epsilon$.
 On the other hand, for the more difficult \emph{strict feasibility} problem, the returned policy is required to strictly satisfy the constraint and achieve zero constraint violation.
 Except for the recent works of~\citet{wei2021provably} and \citet{bai2021achieving}, most provably efficient approaches including those in the regret-minimization and PAC-RL settings consider the relaxed feasibility setting.
 For this problem, the best model-based algorithm requires $\tilde{O}\left(\frac{S^2 A}{(1 - \gamma)^3 \epsilon^2}\right)$ samples to return an $\epsilon$-optimal policy in an infinite-horizon $\gamma$-discounted CMDP with $S$ states and $A$ actions \citep{hasan2021model}, while the best model-free approach requires $\tilde{O}\left(\frac{S A}{(1 - \gamma)^5 \epsilon^2}\right)$ samples for achieving the objective~\citep{ding2021provably}.
-On the other hand, the best known upper bounds for the strict feasibility problem are achieved by the model-free algorithm of~\citet{bai2021achieving}.
-In particular, this algorithm requires $\tilde{O}\left(\frac{L\cdot S A}{(1 - \gamma)^4 \epsilon^2}\right)$ samples~\citep[Theorem 2]{bai2021achieving} that depends on a potentially large parameter $L$ that is not explicitly bounded by~\citet{bai2021achieving}.
+On the other hand, the best known upper bounds for a model-free algorithm in the strict feasibility setting are achieved by~\citet{bai2021achieving}.
+In particular, their algorithm requires $\tilde{O}\left(\frac{S A}{(1 - \gamma)^2 \epsilon^2}\right)$ samples~\citep[Theorem 2]{bai2021achieving} to output an $\epsilon$-optimal policy.
+However, their analysis considers normalized reward and constraint value functions~\citep[Eq.
+1]{bai2021achieving} that lie in the $[0,1]$ range (compared to the standard $[0, 1/1- \gamma]$ range).
+This difference in the scale of the values prevents a direct comparison of their results to our sample complexity bounds.
+Subsequently, we show that when appropriately normalized, our sample complexity bounds are better by a $\left(\nicefrac{1}{1 - \gamma}\right)$ factor in both the relaxed feasibility (\cref{sec:ub-relaxed}) and strict feasibility settings (\cref{sec:ub-strict}).

 Importantly, there are no lower bounds characterizing the difficulty of either the relaxed or strict feasibility problems (except in degenerate cases where the constraint is always satisfied and the CMDP problem reduces to an unconstrained MDP).
 To get an indication of what the optimal bounds might be, it is instructive to compare these results to the unconstrained MDP setting.
 For unconstrained MDPs with access to a generative model, both model-based~\citep{agarwal2020model,li2020breaking} and model-free approaches~\citep{sidford2018near} can return an $\epsilon$-optimal policy within near-optimal $\tilde{\Theta} \left(\frac{S A}{(1 - \gamma)^3 \epsilon^2}\right)$ sample-complexity~\citep{azar2012sample}.
 Hence, compared to the sample-complexity for unconstrained MDPs, the best-known upper-bounds for CMDPs are worse for both the relaxed and strict feasibility settings.
 However, it is unclear whether solving CMDPs is inherently more difficult than unconstrained MDPs.
 We resolve these questions for both the relaxed and strict feasibility settings, and make the following contributions.